Expenses

 ### Export

-Click the **Export** button (file export icon) in the table header to download all expenses matching your current filters as a CSV file.
+Click the **Export** button (file export icon) in the table header to open a menu with two formats, then download all expenses matching your current filters:

 {% hint style="info" %}

-The exported CSV includes all table columns plus any additional metadata.
-This file is formatted for easy import into accounting software like Xero, QuickBooks, or DATEV.
+The export includes all table columns plus any additional metadata.
+The CSV file is formatted for easy import into accounting software like Xero, QuickBooks, or DATEV.

 {% endhint %}